The Most Important Factor: Lemonaid's Ownership History

 Consider Lemonaid If...

-- ● You want Lemonaid's historically strong clinical model and are willing to accept the corporate uncertainty risk
+- You want Lemonaid's historically strong clinical model and are comfortable verifying its current terms post-ownership-change

-- ● You prefer a well-established brand founded in 2013 with a decade of operating history
+- You prefer a brand founded in 2013 with over a decade of clinical operating history, even under new ownership

 ★ Choose Luma Health If...

 As of June 2026, Lemonaid Health continues to operate and offer GLP-1 prescriptions through its platform.
-However, Lemonaid's status as a 23andMe subsidiary means its operational continuity depends on 23andMe's corporate trajectory — which has involved significant challenges including restructuring and strategic uncertainty since the 2021 acquisition.
+Its former parent, 23andMe, filed for Chapter 11 bankruptcy in March 2025, and Lemonaid was sold separately to a new ownership group (Bambu Ventures and Innova Capital Partners) in a deal that closed in late 2025.
+Lemonaid now operates independently of 23andMe.
 Before enrolling with Lemonaid for a long-term GLP-1 treatment course, verify directly with Lemonaid that their program is accepting new patients and can provide service continuity through your expected treatment duration.

-Lemonaid Health's tirzepatide availability should be verified directly given the evolving nature of their program under 23andMe ownership.
+Lemonaid Health's tirzepatide availability should be verified directly given the evolving nature of their program under new ownership.
 Luma Health offers compounded tirzepatide at $297/month flat — the same all-inclusive pricing model as semaglutide.
-Given the SURMOUNT-5 data showing tirzepatide produces approximately 20% more weight loss than semaglutide, having guaranteed tirzepatide access as a treatment option is clinically meaningful.
+Given trial data showing tirzepatide can produce greater weight loss than semaglutide for some patients, having guaranteed tirzepatide access as a treatment option is clinically meaningful.
 If tirzepatide is a priority for you, verify Lemonaid's current availability directly before enrolling.

 Luma Health was built specifically for GLP-1 weight management from its founding.
 The GLP-1-exclusive focus means every clinical protocol, every support workflow, and every provider interaction is designed around weight management patients — not shared across condition categories.
-For patients whose primary healthcare need is GLP-1 weight management, this specialization translates to more focused clinical expertise and operational processes designed entirely around GLP-1 treatment.
-For patients who also want a single platform for primary care across multiple conditions, Lemonaid's broader scope is a genuine advantage — though the 23andMe corporate uncertainty is a meaningful consideration even for patients who value that breadth.
+For patients whose primary healthcare need is GLP-1 weight management, this specialization translates to more focused clinical expertise.
+For patients who also want a single platform for primary care across multiple conditions, Lemonaid's broader scope is a genuine advantage.

 No. Like most compounded GLP-1 telehealth providers, Luma Health operates on a cash-pay model for its GLP-1 program.
 Compounded medications are generally not covered by insurance, which applies regardless of the platform prescribing them.
 Lemonaid Health similarly operates on a cash-pay basis for its compounded GLP-1 program.
 HSA or FSA funds may be applicable depending on your account administrator's policies — verify eligibility with your specific account administrator.

 Luma Health uses VialsRX, a 503A licensed sterile compounding pharmacy in Houston, TX (Texas State Board of Pharmacy license #35264).
 This license is publicly verifiable at pharmacy.texas.gov — you can confirm the pharmacy's operating status independently without contacting any customer support team.
 Lemonaid Health does not prominently disclose the name and license number of its compounding pharmacy partner on its consumer-facing website.
-Patients who want to verify pharmacy credentials before injecting compounded medication need to contact Lemonaid directly to obtain this information.
+Patients who want to verify pharmacy credentials before injecting compounded medication need to contact Lemonaid directly.

 References